Qrtr-ai/claude-yolo/README.md

    claude
    ```

-   Then follow the prompts to select a theme and authenticate with Anthropic.
-NOTE: Claude wants to open a link in your
+   Then if asked, follow the prompts to select a theme and authenticate with Anthropic.
+NOTE: Claude wants to open a
-   browser, which may or may not succeed, and the OAuth process wants to come back to claude, but since it's running in
+   link in your browser, which may or may not succeed, and the OAuth process wants to come back to claude, but since
-   a container in VS Code that might not succeed.
-If it doesn't work automatically, copy the URL claude displays, plonk
+   it's running in a container in VS Code that might not succeed.
+If it doesn't work automatically, copy the URL claude
-   it in a browser, authenticate, copy the code, then paste the code into claude.
-You should only have to do this once.
+   displays, plonk it in a browser, authenticate, copy the code, then paste the code into claude.
+You should only have
+   to do this once.

 ## Installation in your own project